veltzer/pytags/README.txt

 	configuration determines which files are actually scanned (you probably don't want to scan some files, like binary files).
-	Files which have already been scanned are not scanned.
+	Files which have already been scanned are not scanned. tagger --search [tags]
+	will list the set of files that have been tagged with these tags that are in the requested folder.
+	The default for the folder is the current folder. tagger --taglist
+	list all tags known to tagger and their relationships.

 future:
-tagger --search [tags]
-	will list the set of files that have been tagged with these tags that are in the requested folder.
-	The default for the folder is the current folder. tagger --importrelations [file]
+tagger --importrelations [file]
 	will import relationships file between tags.
-	tags which are mentioned in this file will have their previous relationships erased. tagger --taglist
+	tags which are mentioned in this file will have their previous relationships erased. tagger --clean
-	will list all tags known to tagger and their relationships. tagger --clean
 	will clear the tagger database.
 	must pass --force to show that you really want this.